matthewsommer/Traffic-Sign-Classifier/README.md

 | .00	      			| 80 km/h (5)					 				|
 | .00				    | 70 km/h (4)      		    					|

 For the fourth image the model is predicting Stop which it is.
+The Stop sign should be the easiest to classify.
+I'm not sure why one of the probablities is Bicycyles crossing but I can understand No Entry as it's a solid red color.
+Though the probablities are basically zero so the model is confidently predicting the stop sign.
 The top five soft max probabilities are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|